AlphaHasher/VolunteerLink/README.md

 # VolunteerLink

+This is a project built by:
+Daniel Agafonov
-# Cameron added
+Cameron Lanzaro

-# Rushabh added
+Rushabh Patel

-# Christian Kinyon
+Christian Kinyon